Dru-Mara/EvalNE/README.md

-This repository provides the source code for EvalNE, an open-source Python library designed for assessing and comparing the performance of Network Embedding (NE) methods on Link Prediction (LP) tasks.
-The library intends to simplify this complex and time consuming evaluation process by providing automation and abstraction of tasks such as hyper-parameter tuning, selection of train and test edges, negative sampling, selection of the scoring function, etc.
+This repository provides the source code for EvalNE, an open-source Python library designed for assessing and comparing the performance of Network Embedding (NE) methods on Link Prediction (LP), Network Reconstruction (NR), Node Classification (NR) and vizualization tasks.
+The library intends to simplify these complex and time consuming evaluation processes by providing automation and abstraction of tasks such as hyper-parameter tuning, selection of train and test edges and nodes, negative sampling, selection of the adequate scoring function, etc.

 The library can be used both as a command line tool and an API.
 In its current version, EvalNE can evaluate unweighted directed and undirected simple networks.